jabernet/functionalCPP/README.md

 * `zipWith :: (a -> b -> c) -> [a] -> [b] -> [c]`
 * `curry: ((a,b,...) -> c) -> (a -> b -> ... -> c)`
 * `uncurry: (a -> b -> ... -> c) -> ((a,b,...) -> c)`

+[1] Haskell doesn't have `apply`, since it's pure, but for C++ and other side-effect based languages it makes sense

 More and hopefully some tests to come.